 Standard Award Terms and Conditions:

-Individual awards are based on the application submitted to, and as approved by, the NIH and are subject to the terms and conditions incorporated either directly or by reference in the following:
+Individual awards are based on the application submitted to, and as approved by, the NIH.
+All awards are subject to the terms and conditions incorporated either directly or by reference in the following:

 - The grant program legislation and program regulation cited in the Notice of Award.